qiskit-community/qiskit-pocket-guide/README.md

 We appreciate, but do not require, attribution.
 An attribution usually includes the title, author, publisher, and ISBN.

-If you think your use of code examples falls outside fair use or the permission given here, feel free to contact O'Reilly <permissions@oreilly.com>.
+If you think your use of code examples falls outside fair use or the permission given here, feel free to contact O'Reilly at <permissions@oreilly.com>.

 Please note that the examples are not production code and have not been carefully tested.
 They are provided "as-is" and come with no warranty of any kind.